DecadeReverb/strainer-asp-dotnet/README.md

 }
 ```

-in order to `Post.User` to be filterable, override `MapProperties` in your custom Strainer processor and provide expression leading to property:
+in order to `Post.User` to be filterable, override `MapProperties` in your custom Strainer processor and provide expression leading to the nested property:

 ```cs
 protected override void MapProperties(IStrainerPropertyMapper mapper)